divyanshu-2004/bus-booking-system-using-python/README.md

 ### How to Run:
 1. Ensure you have Python installed.
-2. Run 'database.pyw' than `final.pyw` to launch the application interface.
+2. Run `database.pyw` than `final.pyw` to launch the application interface.